Note: There is additional important information related to this article located on the new Addendum page.

 Here’s another example of this sort of “critical” information a comedian must know: A punchline contains an unexpected “twist” or angle that uses the element of surprise.
 Now I want you to ask yourself this:

 “How does that help in any possible way to produce punchlines that will actually get laughs in your stand-up comedy material?”

-I submit to you that it doesn’t.
-Here’s a mock conversation that exemplifies the kind of non-information new comedians encounter and are basically forced to work with when it comes to developing and delivering a stand-up comedy routine:
+I submit to you that it doesn’t — not in the slightest.
+Here is a mock conversation that exemplifies the kind of non-information new comedians encounter and are basically forced to work with when it comes to developing and delivering a stand-up comedy routine:

-Person #1: What the best way to get to Cleveland?
+Person #1: What’s the best way to get to Cleveland?

 Person #2: The best way to get to Cleveland is by taking your car to get there.

 Person #1: I know that.
 What’s the best road to take to Cleveland?